top of page

 A Treasure Restored

 The permanent diaconate is one of the lesser known treasures of our Church.
 Although such deacons are uncommon in 20th century Western Canada, the permanent diaconate has a long and venerable history, in our Church.
+The Diocese of Prince Albert has had Permanent Deacons since 2015.

 The service of deacons is well documented from the very earliest days of the Church.
 In the Book of Acts, the apostles ordain seven deacons to help them in their ministry (6:16).
 Writing to Timothy, St. Paul refers to the qualities of a deacon (I Tim 3:8-13).